sudo-tildo/sudo-tildo.github.io/_posts/2025-03-26-starting-something-new.markdown

 I'm starting this blog to help me stay on track with my schedule.
 It will serve as a daily reminder that I need to improve—not because I want to get hired or fit into some company culture as a "role model" developer.
 Not even close.
 I do it simply because I genuinely enjoy programming and seeing good results.
 And as a natural consequence, that will make me a strong candidate for any position.

 > "*Seek strength.
-The rest, will follow...*" -- King Vendrick, *Dark Souls 2 Scholar of The First Sin*
+The rest will follow...*" -- King Vendrick, *Dark Souls 2 Scholar of The First Sin*

-This quote perfectly captures what I mean about become better.
+This quote perfectly captures what I mean about becoming better.

 I find it incredibly fun that a developer can create tools to solve their own problems or help others with theirs.